kashine6/TZB-Board-For-ERCF/README.md

 ![img](Assets/4.png)

+> [!TIP]
-**The speed can be set according to your needs, 1000000 is recommended.**
+> The speed can be set according to your needs, 1000000 is recommended.